shipsaas/shipsaas-logger/README.md

 Thus, it fixes the missing logs issue because we have **independent log files** and not yolo-write into 1 file (which will mess up the logs when having high traffic) 🚀

-And the last step, tell Sumologic (or Cloudwatch, etc.) to sync your logs folder 🔥.
-All your logs will be on the cloud.
+Nowadays, we can just tell Sumologic (or Cloudwatch, DataDog, etc.) to sync your log folder (a whole folder) 🔥.
+All your logs will be synced on the cloud.

 ### Set up `config/logging.php`